6 - Persistence Analysis & Bench Design

 - Select Change Plot Data and plot the cell Probability of Sliding for the Wedge Analysis:

-This plot shows that for shallow bench face angles (50 to 60deg) smaller wedges (which have smaller backbreak distances) have the greatest Probability of Sliding.
-For steeper bench face angles (75 to 90deg), the probability is seen to decrease initially, before a consistent minimum value is obtained.
+This plot shows that for shallow bench face angles (45 to 60deg) smaller wedges (which have smaller backbreak distances) have the greatest Probability of Sliding.
+For steeper bench face angles (65 to 90deg), the probability of sliding is seen to decrease initially, then increases to their maximum value between 3-4m backbreak distance before a consistent minimum value is obtained.
 This indicates that for steeper bench face angles, larger wedges are a more significant concern when considering bench loss.

 By multiplying the Probability of Occurrence and Probability of Sliding for each cell, a Probability of Failure for the cell can then be obtained.
 This helps to identify the backbreak distances that are most likely to fail when designing the open pit for each bench face angle.
 When multiplied by the Consequence of such a failure (typically represented as a cost), the risk for the slope can be assessed.